Family Presence in Health Care

-Wash your hands or use the hand sanitizer provided when you enter and leave the patient room and patient care area to reduce the spread of germs.
+Wash your hands or use the alcohol-based hand rub provided when you enter and leave the patient room and patient care area to reduce the spread of germs.
 Isolation precautions and other infection control guidelines posted on the patient’s door must be strictly followed.
 Check with a care provider if you are unsure or need any assistance with infection control precautions.

 Can I bring food, drink or flowers to a patient?

 Check with the patient’s health care provider before bringing gifts of food, drink or flowers.

 Yes, Health PEI facilities are scent-free.
 Refrain from wearing scented products and do not provide highly scented flowers to patients or staff.

 Can I smoke or vape at the facility?